teowa/terraform-provider-azurerm/website/docs/r/network_manager.html.markdown

 * `resource_group_name` - (Required) Specifies the name of the Resource Group where the Network Managers should exist.
 Changing this forces a new Network Managers to be created.

+* `location` - (Required) Specifies the Azure Region where the Network Managers should exist.

 * `scope` - (Required) A `scope` block as defined below.

+* `scope_accesses` - (Required) A list of configuration deployment type.
+Possible values are `Connectivity` and `SecurityAdmin`, corresponds to if Connectivity Configuration and Security Admin Configuration is allowed for the Network Manager.

 * `description` - (Optional) A description of the network manager.

-* `location` - (Optional) Specifies the Azure Region where the Network Managers should exist.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Network Managers.